DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/GradingPro/GP-Section-Setup.md

 Define a point by offset and slope:

-- **Height/Offset** - Specify offset values from the previous point or origin
+- **Height/Offset** - Specify offset values from the previous point or origin.
-- **Slope Percentage** - Specify slope percentage for point elevation
+- **Slope Percentage** - Specify slope percentage for point elevation.

 ![Offset with Slope](../../../assets/images/GIFs/GP/Offset-with-Slope.gif)